kushal-Ambati/Background-Generator/README.md

 # Background-Generator
 A Background-Generator for your CSS
-Get your background rbga, linear grading color's for yout webpage Link to the Website https://kushal-ambati.github.io/Background-Generator/ no copright
+Get your background rbg, linear grading color's for your webpage Link to the Website https://kushal-ambati.github.io/Background-Generator/ no copright
 Support by giving a Start 🌟